 Training is necessary for all roles in life, whether in missions or other types of work.
 To serve cross-culturally as a missionary requires specific missionary training to be well-equipped to serve God and others in a context different than your own.

-Three major types of missionary training are necessary to thrive in a cross-cultural setting.
+Three major types of missionary training are necessary in order to thrive in a cross-cultural setting.

 You must have cross-cultural training to be ready to live and minister in a context different from your passport culture.
 Cross-cultural training can be done in a variety of ways:

-There are other types of training that vary depending on each person’s situation, background, and needs.
-Preparation to become a missionary can include theological training, security training, and job-specific training.
+All three of these are common forms of missionary training that are beneficial to preparing for long-term ministry in a cross-cultural context.
+There are other types of missionary training that vary depending on each person’s situation and background.
+Different trainings to become a missionary can include theological training, security training and job-specific training.